wickedlyethan/ink-soaked/README.md

 ## Customizing Your Story

-y-lohse did a marvelous job of creating a simple, lovely web template for easily playing your ink stories in a browser, and they included a CSS sheet ready to go!
+Inkle did a marvelous job of creating a simple, lovely web template for easily playing your ink stories in a browser, and they included a CSS sheet ready to go!

-I've added just a few minor modifications to make link text more apparent and left-aligned, much like in Twine 2's default story format, Harlowe, but the beauty of CSS is [anyone can do it](https://www.w3schools.com/css/)!
+I've added just a few minor modifications to make choice text more apparent and left-aligned, much like in Twine 2's default story format, Harlowe, but the beauty of CSS is [anyone can do it](https://www.w3schools.com/css/)!
 Make your story beautiful!

 ---

 For full transparency, I also minify'd the code for `ink.js` using [JSCompress](https://jscompress.com/) - this was as much a psychological thing (so I wouldn't touch it) as it was an efficiency move (it cut out 55% of the file, making the whole folder to excatly 100kb, which is good for a webpage.)

-Additionally, if you wanted to be a bit crazy, or if you want to host on your own website or Itch.io, you can in fact take all the scripts and combine them into the `index.html` file - be careful, and consider compressing the javascript when you do so, but this will make launching your game even easier.
+Additionally, if you wanted to be a bit crazy, or if you want to host on your own website or Itch.io, you can in fact take all the scripts and combine them into the `index.html` file - be careful, and consider compressing the javascript when you do so, but this will make launching your game even easier!
+(This is what I've done with the demo story included at the root of the repo - all the javascript, including the story itself, and CSS is in that one HTML file, and it's only ~100kb.)